Primo Nautic

 Many seafarers agree that conventional cargo vessels and commercial ships are the best options to get started with your seafarer career.
 They usually follow specific routes, don't transfer dangerous items or sophisticated gear, and don't go beyond the usual operations.
 However, wages might not be that high.

-So far, the highest paying jobs are those in offshore ships, LNG or LPG boats, and oil item ships.
+So far, the highest paying jobs are those in offshore ships, LNG or LPG boats, and oil tankers.
 However, the qualification standards and training for these vessels are more stringent.

 Be consistent and efficient